Clive and his companions were

 “I do,” Clive said.

 your thought patterns from the air.
-If you attempt to flee with the weapon, you
+If you attempt to flee with the

-suppressed any plans of not returning the weapon once it was recovered.
+time he forceably suppressed any plans of not returning the weapon once

-your decision.
+shall not regret your decision.
 My servants shall escort you to one of

 were escorted back through the twisted corridors of Xuthrah.
 They were

-then marched up out of the city and into the thick, blue forests of the jungle moon.
-They
+then marched up out of the city and into the thick, blue forests of the

-from Clive and Simmons.
+astonishment from Clive and Simmons.
 There were several great ships that

 on the sides with reliefs of pterosaurs.
 Each was capable of carrying a